sr9dc/DS_Systems_Project_2/README.md

 <!-- PROGRAM RUN -->
 ## An Actual Run

 When the python script is run, the following output should be shown each minute.
 A `pandas` library dataframe was used to easily input into the DynamoDB database.
-The [dynamo-pandas](https://pypi.org/project/dynamo-pandas/) came in handy for this.
+The [dynamo-pandas](https://pypi.org/project/dynamo-pandas/) package came in handy for this.

-Shown below are 5 frames inserted into the database (taken at around 5 minutes).
+Shown below are 5 frames inserted into the database (taken at around **5** minutes).
 The columns of interest are the `factor`, `pi`, and `time` columns.
 The `ID` column corresponds each minute out of **60**, and was useful for plotting.

 ![img](pics_for_README/dynamodb_input.JPG)

-Here is the database at 5 minutes.
+Here is the database at **5** minutes.

 ![img](pics_for_README/table_out.JPG)

 As you can see, the values are being inputted correctly.
-The python script ensures that the code execution halts at the **60** minute mark.
+The [python script](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/main.py) ensures that the code execution halts at the **60** minute mark.

 <!-- Analysis -->
 ## Analysis

 Now, let's run a quick analysis on the patterns in the dataset.
-The Jupyter Notebook file is included in this repository if you'd like to have a closer look.
+The [Jupyter Notebook file](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/analysis.ipynb) is included in the [repository](https://github.com/sr9dc/DS_Systems_Project_2) if you'd like to have a closer look.

 Here, I plotted the minute `ID` vs. the `pi` value taken from the database.